Questetra/qbpms-client-swagger/docs/ProcessInstanceApi.md

 # **list**
 > ProcessInstanceList list(criteria, limit, start)

-Querying for Task records operated by the User
+Querying for Process Instance records operated by the User

-Querying for Task records operated by the User
+Querying for Process Instance records operated by the User

 ### Example
 ```java